DmitryMyadzelets/epicx/journal/week 41.md

 The version of the electrode made of a glass tube and a copper rode glued into it may be problematic due to different coefficients of thermal expansion of the materials.
 Particularly, the [LOCTITE EA 9497 adhesive](https://datasheets.tdx.henkel.com/LOCTITE-EA-9497-en_GL.pdf) has 50×10-6 as such, while a quatz glass has it 0.55x10-6.
 The borosilicate glass (e.g. used for [some glass tubes](https://it.aliexpress.com/item/32899234262.htm)) has 3×10-6 as such.

-An example of an "off-the-shelf" electrod with the holder in the cell is depicted below:
+An example of an "off-the-shelf" electrode with the holder in the cell is depicted below:

 <img alt="An elecrode in the cell" src="/img/20241014_110920.jpg" width=400px>